rubyworks/tapout/README.md

     $ tapout --help

-If your test framework does not support TAP-Y, but does support traditional TAP, TAPOUT will automatically recognize the difference by TAP's `1..N` header.
+If your test framework does not support TAP-Y/J, but does support traditional TAP, TAPOUT will automatically recognize the difference by TAP's `1..N` header and automatically translate it.

     $ rubytest -ftap -Ilib test/foo.rb | tapout progressbar

+## Bypassing

+Since tapout handles the tap test data via a pipe, there is no direct control by tapout of the producer, i.e the test runner.
+If you need to tell tapout to stop processing the output temporarily then you can send an *END DOCUMENT* sequence.
+Likewise you can restart processing by sending a *START DOCUMENT* sequence.
+These are barrowed from YAML (evenin the case of JSON), and are `...` and `---` respectively.
+Be sure to include the newline character.
+A good example of this usage is with Pry.

+    def test_something
+      STDOUT.puts "..."  # tells tapout to stop processing
+      binding.pry
+      STDOUT.puts "---"  # tells tapout to start again
+      assert somthing
+    end

 ## Legal